 Paddletek Tempest Wave Pickleball Paddle

-The Tempest Wave weights in at just under 8 oz with paddles averaging 7.5 to 7.9 oz and features Paddletek’s own Advanced ProPolyCore™ paddle technology to dampen vibration.
+The Tempest Wave weights just under 8 oz with paddles averaging 7.5 to 7.9 oz and features Paddletek’s own Advanced ProPolyCore™ paddle technology to dampen vibration.
 The paddle is also designed as a quiet paddle to be used in “green zone” communities where noise levels are restricted.

 The paddle has a 4.25 grip circumference and has plenty of playing surface with a traditional paddle body shape of 16”x 8” and 5″ handle.